-Douglas Avenue/Market Street
+Douglas Avenue/Market Street Cost - N/A

 An investment group purchased three key Downtown sites; a development site located on Douglas Avenue (between Market and Main), the other on Market Street - 62,910 square foot Board of Trade Building and previous Merrill Lynch Building at the corner of Douglas Avenue and Market.
-The investment group is finalizing their development concepts with an anticipated announcement in 2013.
+The investment group is finalizing their development concepts.